 Todd still gets up earlier than I do but not by much.
 I’m proud to share that since this last year that I have consistently wake up between 6 and 6:30 am.
 I like to think that our children have slowed him down a bit while they have taught me to seize the day while it’s early, quiet and new. 😉

 My best energy still hits at about 8 pm but I’ve learned to train my mind and my body to start transitioning for rest.
 It’s hard for a night owl to not take advantage of a quiet house by plowing through a task list.
 But knowing the early morning will come, I’ve made a rule to unplug from screen time at 9 pm so that my mind can start unwinding and be ready for sleep at 10 pm.

 So believe me when I say that waking up to breakfast done is a FABULOUS start to my day.
-Whether you are gluten-free or not you can enjoy this hearty buckwheat breakfast that cooks for you.
+Whether you are gluten-free or not you can enjoy this hearty creamy buckwheat cereal made in the slow cooker.

 What is Buckwheat?

 And don’t let the name fool you either.
-Buckwheat contrary to it’s name is gluten-free.
+Buckwheat contrary to its name is gluten-free.
 In fact, buckwheat is not even related to wheat but has ties to rhubarb, knotweed and sorrel.
 The name buck or “beech” comes from the fact that the seeds of the buckwheat plant seeds resemble the appearance of the seeds of the beechnut tree.
-And because the buckwheat is chalked full of complex carbs similar to wheat it was named, wheat at the end.
+Buckwheat is full of complex carbs similar to wheat which is why it has the name, wheat, at the end.
 Okay, so there’s your little history lesson on the name.

 But about the benefits of buckwheat?
 Glad you asked.

 There are tons of benefits to eating buckwheat and it can be easily considered a Super Food.
 Here are just a few examples of why you should start eating buckwheat in your diet.